E. George Marks

 Ernest George Marks (c.
 1885 – 2 February 1935) was an Australian journalist and author who from the 1920s predicted military conflict in the Pacific between Japan and the United States.

 Marks was born in New South Wales into a family with French military ancestors, endowing him with a lifelong interest in Napoleonic matters.
 His journalistic career began in 1903 and he rose to the position of chief court reporter, but became better known for his articles, books, and lectures on military strategy, particularly the risk posed to Australia by Japanese territorial ambitions in the Pacific.
 His writings on this subject proved prescient but incorporated the racist tropes of the white Australia policy that argued that the "white races" risked being engulfed by an expanding population of Asians.

 His pugnacious writing style and strong opinions divided reviewers, with some appreciating his forthright statement of Australia's weak strategic position while others saw him as alarmist and peddling "old scares".

 Marks died at the age of 50 after he fell from a tram.

 Early life and family

 Ernest Marks was born in Braidwood, New South Wales, around 1885, to Mr. and Mrs. G. Marks, of Rockwall Crescent, Potts Point and Centennial Park.
-He had a sister, Miss Jospehine Marks, who became a charity worker.
+He had a sister, Miss Josephine Marks, who became a charity worker.
 He was educated at the Roman Catholic St. Stanislaus College, Bathurst.
-His great-grandfather and great-grand uncle fought for Napoleon Bonaparte and his father was a soldier for Napoleon III in the Crimean War, leading Ernest to have a life-long admiration for the career of Napoleon Bonaparte.
+His great-grandfather and great-granduncle fought for Napoleon Bonaparte and his father was a soldier for Napoleon III in the Crimean War, leading Ernest to have a life-long admiration for the career of Napoleon Bonaparte.

 In 1924, he married Linda Wallis, second daughter of Charles Leicester Wallis, a co-founder of the wool-traders Winchcombe, Carson and Co., and a grandniece of Sir Daniel Cooper.
 Together they had a daughter, Berenice.